Malaysia's Hibiscus Petroleum buys Repsol assets, enters Vietnam market

-KUALA LUMPUR (Reuters) - Malaysian oil and gas exploration and production company Hibiscus Petroleum Bhd has acquired Spanish energy major Repsol Exploración, S.A.’s upstream assets in Malaysia and Vietnam for a cash consideration of $212.5 million, it said in a stock exchange filing on Friday.
+Malaysian oil and gas exploration and production company Hibiscus Petroleum Bhd (HIBI.KL) has acquired Spanish energy major Repsol Exploración, S.A.'s (REP.MC) upstream assets in Malaysia and Vietnam for a cash consideration of $212.5 million, it said in a stock exchange filing on Friday.

 The acquisition comprises five production-sharing contracts, one of which is in Vietnam, a new market for Hibiscus.
 It already has producing assets in the UK and Malaysia, and assets in Australia at a development stage, according to its website.